Caroline Lucas: Other roles and views

+Writing

+Lucas is a prolific writer of reports, articles and books on the subjects of trade justice, localisation, globalisation, animal welfare, and food, in which she criticises free trade, a single European currency, trade-led development policies, genetically modified food, and a lack of attention to environmental and social issues.
+Her most substantial work is Green Alternatives to Globalisation: A Manifesto (co-authored with Mike Woodin in 2004), which advocates localisation of economies based on minimal trade and greater social and environmental concern, in opposition to neo-liberal, market-led forces of globalisation.
+A book by Lucas on her time in parliament, Honourable Friends: Parliament and the Fight for Change, was published in 2015.
+In April 2024 via Hutchinson Heinemann, Lucas published a book titled Another England: How to Reclaim Our National Story.

 Awards

 In her time as a politician and activist, Lucas has won the 2006 Michael Kay Award "for her outstanding contribution to European animal welfare" from the RSPCA.
+In December 2024, Lucas and Chris Packham resigned from the RSPCA after accusing it of "legitimising cruelty".

 Lucas has won the award for Politician of the Year in The Observer Newspaper Ethical Awards three times.
 The award is voted for by Observer readers, who chose her to win in 2007, 2009 and 2010.
-In 2008 she was listed by The Guardian as one of "50 people who could save the planet".
+In 2008, she was listed by The Guardian as one of "50 people who could save the planet".

 In October 2008, Lucas was winner in the Trade category of The Parliament magazine MEP Awards 2008.
 The awards are voted for by MEPs and NGOs.
-In April 2010 Lucas won Best UK Politician in The Independent Green Awards and in November 2010 she was awarded "Newcomer of the Year" in The Spectator Parliamentarian of the Year awards.
-In July 2011 she was awarded "Best all-rounder" in the Total Politics End of Year MP awards and in September 2011 she was awarded "MP of the Year" in the Women in Public Life Awards 2011.
+In April 2010, Lucas won Best UK Politician in The Independent Green Awards and in November 2010, she was awarded "Newcomer of the Year" in The Spectator Parliamentarian of the Year awards.
+In July 2011, she was awarded "Best all-rounder" in the Total Politics End of Year MP awards and in September 2011, she was awarded "MP of the Year" in the Women in Public Life Awards 2011.
 Also in 2011 she was given the Political Studies Association award for "Influencing the Political Agenda" and voted "Progressive of the Year" in Left Foot Forward's readers' poll.

-In November 2020 she was included in the BBC Radio 4 Woman's Hour Power list 2020.
+In November 2020, she was included in the BBC Radio 4 Woman's Hour Power list 2020.

 Personal life

 In 1991, Lucas married Richard Savage.
 The couple have two sons, one of whom is an academic at the University of California, Santa Barbara.

-She is a vegetarian and told ITV news Political Correspondent Paul Brand that she is “moving as fast as she can towards being vegan” in September 2019.
+Lucas is a vegetarian; she told ITV News political correspondent Paul Brand in September 2019 that she is "moving as fast as she can towards being vegan".

 Films

-In 2016 a short documentary film about Lucas, One Green Seat, directed by Daniel Ifans and produced by We Are Tilt, was an Official Selection at the 2017 Artemis Women In Action Film Festival in Santa Monica, California.
+In 2016, a short documentary film about Lucas, One Green Seat, directed by Daniel Ifans and produced by We Are Tilt, was an Official Selection at the 2017 Artemis Women In Action Film Festival in Santa Monica, California.